mathspp/mathspp/pages/02.blog/02.problems/p005-number-me-right/item.en.md

 title: 'Problem #005 - number me right'
 ---

-This post's problem is a really interesting problem I solved two times.
+This problem is a really interesting problem I solved two times.
 The first time I solved it I failed to prove exactly how it works... then some years later I remembered the problem statement and was able to solve it properly.
 Let's see how you do!

 ===

 # Problem statement

 Take a chessboard and extend it indefinitely upwards and to the right.
 In the bottom leftmost corner you put a $0$.
 For every other cell, you insert the smallest non-negative integer that hasn't been used neither in the same row, to the left of the cell, nor in the same column, below it.
-So, for example, the first row will have the numbers $0, 1, 2, 3, \cdots $.
+So, for example, the first row will have the numbers $0, 1, 2, 3, \cdots$.
 What is the number that appears in the $1997$th row, $2018$th column?

 !!!
 Give it some thought... my best advice would be for you to create a grid in your piece of paper and start filling it out as stated by the rules.
 Can you find a pattern?